 The average stock market return is 7% since inception and about 6-7% for the last 10 years.

-I prefer stock investment over other types of investment such as Real Estate Property because of its liquidity.
-I can sell my investments easily during market hours if I need cash.
-Once funds are cleared (usually within 3 days) it will be credited to my account by the end of the week.
+I prefer investing in dividend growth stocks over other types of investment such as Real Estate Rental Property because of its liquidity.
+I can easily sell my investments during market hours if I need the cash.
+In addition, once funds are cleared within my brokerage (usually after 3 days) then I will be able to withdraw to my designated link account.

 Finally, dividend investing is a passive source of income.
 Passive income is where your investments earning money with less or very minimal effort.

 Some investment brokerage offer Dividend Reinvestment Plan (DRIP).
 Once you set up a DRIP to any of your chosen companies it will automatically buy more shares for you.
 Main advantage of a DRIP is that there are no commission and brokerage fees involved.
 In cases where DRIP is not offered just like with my online broker, I reinvest all dividends by manually buying more shares.

 Stock market investing is buying a small share or shares of an individual company.
 In order to buy a share or shares of the company you need to have a stock broker.
 You can set up a brokerage at your own bank or simply choose an online brokerage.

 Nowadays I find that there is great competition to get your business and online brokerage has cheaper commission and very easy to use.
 Once you have chosen your online brokerage then you are all set to buy and sell common stocks.

 Again, I will not discuss in details some of these terms and suggest at your leisure to read books about investing.